Deeon-Burgan/DeeonBurgan_T2A1/DeeonBurgan_T2A1-A/DeeonBurgan_T2A1-A.md

 Once work begins on a project, teams will cycle through a process of planning, executing and evaluating each segment, all the while being in near constant contact with customer's to get their feedback to ensure requirements are being met.
 The Agile methodology is good because instead 'betting everything on a "big bang" launch', Agile allows a team to deliver their work in small, consumable increments which can be reviewed, and have feedback come in, regularly.

 Often the Agile methodology will work as such:

-1. Making a roadmap for an application, which will outline timelines and goals for the future of the project
+1. Making a roadmap for the application, which will outline timelines and goals for the future of the project
-2. Plan and implement sprints, which are our smaller goals, which are generally planned to roughly take the same amount of time.
+2. Planing and implement sprints, which are our smaller goals, generally planned to take roughly the same amount of time for each sprint.
     - During these sprints, standup meetings may occur daily or weekly to ensure everyone is up to date on what is going on in the project, and to ensure nothing is being left behind or taking too long
 3. Reviewing how each sprint performed, and if there were any lacking areas that need to be assessed for the next sprint.

 [Reference 1](atlassian.com/agile )
 [Reference 2](wrike.com/project-management-guide/faq/what-is-agile-methodology-in-project-management/)